arts-lucie/consistent-KT-estimator-in-the-MLSBM/README.md

 ## Description

-The codes presented here were used for the experiments in my article [*Consistent Model Selection in a Collection of Stochastic Block Models*]().
+The codes presented here were used for the experiments in my article *Consistent Model Selection in a Collection of Stochastic Block Models* ([preprint link]()).
 They are used to estimate the number of communities in a multi-layer SBM based on the Krichevsky-Trofimov penalized estimator.

 These codes are inspired by the [**mixer**](https://cran.r-project.org/web/packages/mixer/index.html) package, developed by Christophe Ambroise, Gilles Grasseau, Mark Hoebeke, Pierre Latouche, Vincent Miele, Franck Picard, Alexander Smith, the LAPACK authors (copyrights apply to src/*.f), the Laboratoire Statistique & Génome, and Carter T. Butts.
 They have been adapted specifically for a Multi-Layer SBM in this project.